nicoverbruggen/NickelDissolve/README.md

 Out of the box:

-- **Every way of turning a page animates** — swipes, taps, and the physical page-turn buttons.
+- **Every way of turning a page animates:** swipes, taps, and the physical page-turn buttons.
 Backward turns sweep the other way, and a tap even sweeps toward the side you tapped.
 - Each gesture can be turned off individually if you prefer, say, instant taps with animated swipes.
-- Everything else — menus, the home screen, images — is completely untouched.
+- Everything else (menus, the home screen, images) is completely untouched.

 It's a stepped sweep rather than a perfectly fluid one (that's a limit of how E Ink screens accept updates), but with the default settings it looks pretty good!